ahacking/to_json/README.md

 ### Example of a named object literal

-The hash value under 'author' will be serialized by Oj.
+The hash value under 'author' will be serialized directly by Oj.

 ```ruby
 put :author, {name: 'Fred', email: 'fred@example.com', age: 27}